 - Hold governor lever away from carburetor so throttle lever is against idle speed (RPM) adjustment screw of carburetor.
-Start engine and allow to warm up, then adjust screw to set approximately 1450 RPM.
+Start engine and allow to warm up, then adjust screw to set approximately 1200 RPM.
 Check speed using a tachometer.
 Turn adjustment screw (inner) clockwise (in) to increase or counterclockwise (out) to decrease speed. - Release governor lever and check that throttle lever is in idle position.
-Obtain equipment manufacturer's recommended idle speed (1750 RPM).
-All engines have a bendable tab that is used to set this speed.
+Turn governed idle adjustment screw to obtain equipment manufacturer's recommended idle speed (1500-1800 RPM).
+Some engines have a bendable tab that is used to set this speed.
 A pliers should be used to bend this tab to achieve recommended speed.
 Governed idle speed (RPM) is typically 300 RPM (approximate) higher than low idle speed. - Move throttle lever to wide-open/full throttle position and hold in this position.
 Turn high speed screw to obtain intended high speed no-load RPM.
 Governed idle speed must be set before making this adjustment.